FAQS

 Yes!
 Please contact me and we can discuss the details.

-To avoid a cancellation fee, please cancel at least 48 hours in advance of your appointment.
-Appointments canceled within 48 hours will be charged the full fee.
+Life happens, and I understand that plans can change.
+To avoid a cancellation fee, please let me know at least 48 hours before your appointment.
+If you cancel within 48 hours, the full session fee will apply.